-AHCT intends to monitor and evaluate an Issuer's performance using information received directly by AHCT as well as from other sources, including the CID, Office of Healthcare Advocate, consumers and providers.
+AHCT intends to monitor and evaluate an Issuer's performance using information received by AHCT from sources such as but not limited to, the CID, Office of Healthcare Advocate, consumers and providers.
 AHCT will utilize complaint data, Issuer self-reported problems, information related to consumer service and satisfaction, health care quality and outcomes, Issuer operations, and network adequacy in its assessment of Issuer's performance in the marketplace.